PRWeek today publishes its Global Power Book (GPB), the annual guide to the most influential PR professionals across the world.

 If the members of PRWeek's Global Power Book 2016 represented the US electorate, they would vote into office Democratic presidential candidate Hillary Clinton by an overwhelming margin.

-Director of Communications - in-house PR Futures London (Central), London (Greater)
+Account Manager - Love Mondays!
+PR Futures London (Central), London (Greater)